akhayyat/mezzanine-pagedown/README.md

     `RICHTEXT_ALLOWED_TAGS`, `RICHTEXT_ALLOWED_ATTRIBUTES`, and
     `RICHTEXT_ALLOWED_STYLES` settings.

+ 6. (Optional): Server-side previews:

- 6. (Optional): Enable server-side live previews in the editor.
+     - In `settings.py`, enable server-side live previews in the editor:

             PAGEDOWN_SERVER_SIDE_PREVIEW = True

        By default (`False`), previews are generated client-side using PageDown's previewer.

+     - In `urls.py`, enable the preview URL:

+            import mezzanine_pagedown.urls

+       Then add the following line to `urlpatterns`:

+            ("^pagedown/", include(mezzanine_pagedown.urls)),

+       In this case, the preview URL is `/pagedown/preview/`.
+You can replace `"^pagedown/"` with your own path.

  7. (Optional): Set enabled extensions.
 Requires the `custom` filter: